Resources for Boise's Cultural Community During COVID-19

 Invest in Boise's Arts & Culture

-- Support current FY2020 Arts & History Grant Recipients.
+- Support the Arts & History Grant Recipients.

-- Buy art, books, records, and merchandise—shop locally as much as possible.
+- Buy tickets (where safety protocols are established and followed), art, books, records, and merchandise—shop locally as much as possible.

 - Donate your ticket cost back to organizations with cancelled performances.